How To Afford And Sustain The Van Life Lifestyle

 Cooking our own food has saved us a lot of money, and made dining out more of a special occasion rather than an everyday occasion.

-Living the van life lifestyle and becoming a digital nomad is no easy task.
+Living the van life lifestyle and creating a work from anywhere job is no easy task.
 It’s probably going to kick your ass in the beginning, but it’s also going to be very rewarding and allow you to live a dream lifestyle full of travel, flexibility, and ukulele playing by the fire.